ElifSeven/FlareOil-Smoke-Detection-SingleShotDetector/README.md

 4. Clone the Tensorflow models repository
 - I use resources in the Tensorflow models repository.
 Since it does not come with the Tensorflow installation, we need to clone it from their Github repo
 -     -git clone https://github.com/tensorflow/models.git
+- You should move to your train and test folder to /models/research/object_detection/images/ folder.
 5. Setting up the environment
 - Install protobuf and compile, install setup.py !apt-get install protobuf-compiler python-pil python-lxml python-tk